rhel-labs/instruqt/image-mode-day2/03-rollback-a-host/assignment.md

 sudo bootc status | grep rollback: -A 8
 ```

 You should see our original image, without the `v2` tag.
 Rollbacks are as simple as running one command.
-Let’s get this image back to the previous state then we can dig into what happened.
+Let’s get this image back to the previous state then we can dig into what happened in the Containerfile.
 ```bash,run
 sudo bootc rollback
 ```